mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Changelog ==

+= 1.2 =
+* Added support for new icons in FontAwesome 4.1
+* Updated included FontAwesome to version 4.1

 = 1.1.2 =
 * Fixed overly specific JS selector which was causing font preview icons to not load when used on taxonomy term pages